Hosting Static Websites on Amazon S3

 Automate the deployment of content updates

-Whether you're responsible for sites supporting enterprise-level content stores, or you're just looking for a way to quickly throw together a simple Hello World project, an S3-based static website might be a perfect match.
+Whether you're responsible for hosting static websites supporting enterprise-level content stores, or you're just looking for a way to quickly throw together a simple Hello World project, an Amazon S3-based static website might be a perfect match.

 Who this course is for: